-To provide improved accountability for various common violations of City law while reducing the amount of time and resources necessary to resolve those matters, in February 2021 the Ethics Commission unanimously adopted a significantly expanded version of its existing Fixed Penalty Policy for implementation as part of a new Streamlined Administrative Resolution Program.
-The Revised Fixed Penalty and Streamlined Administrative Resolution Program will operate initially as a pilot program with staff to subsequently report on the program's experience and any proposed program enhancements that might be indicated at that time.
+To provide improved accountability for various common violations of City law while reducing the amount of time and resources necessary to resolve those matters, in February 2021 the Ethics Commission unanimously adopted a significantly expanded version of its existing Fixed Penalty Policy as part of a new Streamlined Administrative Resolution Program.
+The Revised Fixed Penalty and Streamlined Administrative Resolution Program will operate initially as a pilot program and staff will subsequently report on the program's experience and any proposed enhancements.

-By establishing standardized methods, timeframes, and penalty formulas for resolving an expanded range of matters across the range of laws in the Commission's jurisdiction through streamlined stipulated settlement process, the new Program enables more routine violations to be resolved more quickly and requiring fewer investigative resources, and thereby reserves a larger share of investigative resources for broader scope investigations of greater severity, complexity, and breadth.
-As with all Stipulated Settlements considered by the Ethics Commission, those issued under the streamlined program also require action by the Commission in a publicly noticed meeting and an acknowledgment of responsibility by the Respondent for the violations identified.
-As FY21 ended, the Enforcement Division had 19 matters actively underway in the Streamlined Administrative Resolution Program.
+By establishing standardized methods, timeframes, and penalty formulas for resolving an expanded range of matters within the Commission's jurisdiction, the new Streamlined Resolution Program enables more routine violations to be resolved quicker while requiring fewer investigative resources.
+This approach reserves a larger share of investigative resources for broader scope investigations of greater severity, complexity, and breadth.
+As with all Stipulated Settlements considered by the Ethics Commission, those issued under the Streamlined Resolution Program also require action by the Commission in a publicly noticed meeting and an acknowledgment of responsibility by the Respondent for the violations identified.
+As FY21 ended, the Enforcement Division had 18 matters actively underway in the Streamlined Administrative Resolution Program.